onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Only the paranoid survive
 This video can also be found in the archive plus im just a comedian - what do I know - that's the excuse from responsibility nowadays, right? this whole thing is insane - it would never work! ;)
+Im just a comedian - what do I know about cultural rev - aaa - evolution CIA - don’t suicide me - I love life - you wont be out of a job anytime soon, and ultimately what I’m proposing is in your best interest if you factor everything in - your descendants will curse you if you actively work towards eroding real progress and the pursuit of truth
+Plus I’m just a comedian - I don't sway politics and shit - I just make people puff our air while uncontrollingly and rapidly contracting their lungs up and down through their larings and thair eyes are squinting and their mouth makes the shape of a banana! (and put a banana in my mouth) - I’m just talking shit… what do I know… nobody is gonna take me seriously im just a chill guy

 if someone rereads all my notes and sit with them for some time they'd be able to see at least 70-80% of what I see - ALL unique ideas I've ever had or important quotes are in the notes.
 And some needs to be removed - there's a lot of duplication and even some I'd change now in hindsight, but most of it is good.
 But hopefully noone would have to dig through them and I'd just be able to finish the book in the next 1-2 years undisturbed.